tomdaniels/boilerplate/README.md

 - Chai
 - Enzyme

-chai-enzyme package also set up so you can check for more simple things like":
+chai-enzyme package also set up so you can check for more simple things like:
 `to.be.present()` where needed.